tobek/laminae/notes.md

         * Like thinking about how an actor with a very short role might still deeply flesh out history and mindset of char to play it well.
 It goes deeper
 - "an indigenous Amazonian society that shifted seasonally between two entirely different forms of social organization (small, authoritarian nomadic bands during the dry months; large, consensual horticultural settlements during the rainy season)" NEP
 - some valuable resource intruders want to use...
 LEP?
-- society that glamorizes maintenance instead of creation?
-LGP
 - death?
 CGD
 - glitch: the only way to know something is by knowing how it breaks, and everything breaks in a way that's unique to the thing.
 NED or LED or LND. - and then how it heals
 - One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
-- Which is the most populous?
-Maybe LGP.
-Might not be about which alignment most people are, but how well the plane keeps petitioners around?
-LEP decent too
 - magical research outpost, maybe in CNC or CGC. this is kind of Bloom islet
     + maybe rumored to be in CGC but might be some extra crazy bit of CNC or some other place, hard to know. dissolution one could be on CED
 - Some kind of mirroring or doppelgangering in the way it responds to you